jordibisbal/functional-php/README.md

 # Functional-php

-Some functional oriented add-ons/ideas, favouring the use of high order functions

-On https://github.com/lstrojny/functional-php (uses and copied code from)
+Baes on https://github.com/lstrojny/functional-php (uses and copied code from)

 ## Install